2018ik/2018ik.github.io/_wiki/wayside.markdown

 ## Background

-The wayside is hardened by worldl y traffic
+The wayside is hardened by worldly traffic